I think it is fair to say that 2021-onwards has been the turning point for the Honda Forza range.

-Revised for 2021 to meet Euro5 emission standards and with an increase of 51cc in engine capacity, the Forza 350 could be the best version yet.
+The Forza 350 was revised for 2021 in order to meet Euro 5 emission standards, as well as coming with a 51cc increase in engine capacity, this edition of the Forza 350 could be the best version yet.

 Undeniably, the key change to the Forza this year is the engine.
 The previous 300 version housed a 279cc engine, this time around we have a 330cc engine, which sees an increase in capacity by 51cc and an extra 2.3kw in power.
 Further still to save a bit of weight the crankshaft is now 10% lighter.